-Ficus ginseng plants are tropical indoor trees prized for their beautiful waxy green leaves and distinctive pot-bellied trunks.
+Ficus ginseng plants (Ficus microcarpa) are tropical indoor trees prized for their beautiful waxy green leaves and distinctive pot-bellied trunks.
 They are also low-maintenance and easy to train, making them one of the best bonsai trees for beginners.
 Ficus ginseng plants also have other benefits, including being able to purify the air in our homes.
 In this article, we’ll explore 12 interesting uses and benefits of Ficus ginseng plants backed by leading research studies from around the world.

 12 Uses and Benefits of Ficus Ginseng Plants